nomeata/rec-def-pearl/pearl/icfp23-revision-covernote.md

 * Addressed the minor comments and fixed a bunch of typos.

 * Section 4.2 is more explicit the set of equations it solves.

-I was not able to produce a usable PDF diff, because the tools I tried (in particular pdf-diff) only does page-by-page comparisons, which does not work well when the pagebreaks shift around.